bones-brigade/kafka-spark-openshift-moments/README.md

-# kafka-java-moments
+# kafka-spark-openshift-moments

 This repository contains code to deploy an example stream transformation microservice (MS).
 It will introduce several concepts, such as [Apache Spark](https://spark.apache.org/)'s [Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html), stateful stream transformation and Kappa architecture.
 The streaming engine is assumed to be [Apache Kafka](https://kafka.apache.org/) and all of the following instructions are geared towards a deployment on [OpenShift](https://www.openshift.com/).

-The MS will read a Kafka topic, which we will call `input`, perform the online estimation of the mean and variance for the data seen so far, and write the current estimates to a topic named `output`.
+The MS will read a Kafka topic, which we will call `input`, perform the online estimation [1] of the mean and variance [2] for the data seen so far, and write the current estimates to a topic named `output`.

 ## Setup